payomagic/cisco-conf/implementation-structured-approach.md

 **Creating an Implementation Plan (based on PPDIOO model)**

-Step 1.
-Identify customer requirements.
+1. Identify customer requirements.
-Step 2.
-Characterize the existing network and sites. ( Existing environment) Step 3.
-Design the network topology and solutions.
+2. Characterize the existing network and sites. ( Existing environment)
+3. Design the network topology and solutions.

 **Implementation process is executed**

-Step 1.
-Plan the implementation
+1. Plan the implementation
-Step 2.
-Implement and verify the design
+2. Implement and verify the design
-Step 3.
-Monitor and optionally redesign (request for changes)
+3. Monitor and optionally Re-Design (Request for Changes / CRF)

-**Before implementing:**
+**Before implementing**
 > important

-Collect together all the information about your network ( such as: IP Addresses + subnets, Network Blueprints, Contacts, Photos ...)
+Collect together all the information about your network such as:
-> important
+- IP Addresses + subnets
+- Network Blueprints
+- Contacts
+- Photos (if applicable)
+- Serial Numbers / Contracts / Ownership
+- Software Versions & Revisions installed
+- Additional Hardware
+- Network dependencies
+- Critical Infrastructure Points

 **Dependencies**
-- activities / servicies that might be affected from a bad implementation
+- activities / servicies that might get affected by a *failed implementation*
-- people who will perform the implementation steps
+- people responsible for devices & people who are going to perform the implementation changes
-- schedules and time tables
+- Time Schedules and Time Tables / Timeline with Short Description of the steps
-- contact information - together with Implementation Plan Order list
+- Contact Information - together with Implementation Plan Order list
-> during the executing and applying phases will all the information come in handy ;)
+> During the executing and applying phases will all the information come in handy ;)

-The following steps are **completed**
-  - during Creation and Execution of an Implementation Plan
+> The following steps are **completed** during Creation and Execution of an Implementation Plan

 • Planning the implementation
-> Do not forget to include a testing phase!
+  - Do not forget to include a testing phase!
-> During the above and after a below step test your plan!
+  - During the above and after a below step test your plan!

 • Selecting the tools and resources required
-• Co-ordinating work with specialists
+• Co-ordinating work with specialists and other people involved
 • Verifying the implementation
-• Interpreting performance results
+• Measuring and Interpreting performance results
 • Documenting the baseline, performance, and recommendations

 **Site-specific Tasks**
-  - in implementation plan may include the following:
+> in implementation plan may include the following

 • Identifying applications and devices to be implemented
 • Creating installation tasks and checklists
 • Defining device configuration and software requirements